abhai-panichiyil-17/k8s-security-lab/README.md

 Flag explanations:
 * _--driver=docker_ : uses Docker (already installed) as the engine, avoiding a VM-inside-a-VM
 * _--cni=calico_ : installs Calico as the network plugin; without this, NetworkPolicies are silently ignored
-* _--cpus=2 --memory=3000_ : allocates half the VM's resources to the cluster, leaving headroom for the OS
+* _--cpus=2 --memory=3000_ : allocates just enough of the VM's resources to the cluster, leaving headroom for the OS

 3. Verify Cluster Health
 <pre>kubectl get nodes